With the country on lockdown, it’s essential that you understand your options as a borrower or when moving home.

 Should I Remortgage Now?

-If you’re up to 6 months away from the end of your current introductory rate, you should already be considering remortgaging.
+If you’re up to 6 months away from the end of your current rate, you should already be considering remortgaging.
 It’s arguably even more important now if you’re concerned about how your income might change in the coming months as remortgaging can help reduce and stabilize your monthly payments.

 Am I Able to Make Home Improvements, Given Social Distancing Measures?